Services Go! Go! Nihon can help with when you study in Japan

 Money

 Opening a bank account in Japan can be a hassle, especially if you don’t speak Japanese.
-And using bank cards from your home country will incur international exchange fees, plus other fees your bank might charge, if you use it to pay for things or withdraw money in Japan.
+And using bank cards from your home country will incur international exchange fees, plus other fees your bank might charge if you use it to pay for things or withdraw money in Japan.

 That’s why we recommend opening an account with Wise (formerly Transferwise).
-They offer you the ability to hold money in a multi-currency account, transfer money internationally (handy if you need funds from home to pay for rent or living expenses!), and use their international debit card in Japan as you normally would at home – all without paying high fees.
+They offer you the ability to hold money in a multi-currency account, transfer money internationally (handy if you need funds from home to pay for rent or living expenses!), and use their Wise international debit card in Japan as you normally would at home – all without paying high fees.

 Apply for an account here

-Another option for bank transfers is Xe, a world-leading currency service that offers money transfers, live currency exchanges and market analysis.
+Another option for bank transfers is Xe, a world-leading currency service that offers money transfers, live currency exchanges, and market analysis.
 It is thoroughly regulated in every country that it operates in.
 Get started with Xe here.

 person at laptop ordering food on Uber Eats